Fall 2025 MS Applications: Tips for Writing a Resume

 • It’s also beneficial if your recommenders have good credentials and a clear understanding of your educational goals.

-What Recommendation Letters Should Include
+What Should Recommendation Letters Include?

 • The recommender’s relationship with you specifying how long they’ve known you and in what capacity.